ww44ss/Exascalar-Analysis-/README.md

 ![alt text](https://github.com/ww44ss/Exascalar-Analysis-/raw/master/Exascalar.png "Exascalar Graph")

 This describes some Exploratory Data Analysis I did on the evolution of supercomputing trends from 2009 hence.
-Since the Green500 and Top500 describe different aspects of essentially the same population of supercomputers, there's inherent value in combining the two lists into one analysis.
+Since the Green500 and Top500 describe different aspects of essentially the same population of supercomputers, the assumption here is there's inherent value in combining the two lists.

-Since the world of supercomputing is "competitive" I created a separate metric "Exascalar" which combimes the two rankings.
+Exascalar reveals answers to the question "how does the population of "top" super computers evolve?"

 ####About Exascalar

-Exascalar is an approach to look at supercomputing leadership trends in both the [Top500](http://www.top500.org) super computer list (based on performance) and the [Green500](http://www.green500.org) super computer list (based on efficiency) in a single visually digestable graph.
-Rather than a list emphasizing the top one or two items, this analysis focuses on the whole the population of the Top supercomputers.
+Exascalar looks at both the [Top500](http://www.top500.org) super computer list (based on performance) and the [Green500](http://www.green500.org) super computer list (based on efficiency) in a single visually digestable graph.
+It overlays a transverse rectilinear coordinate system of power and "Exascalar" onto Power and Efficiency.

-Historically I had done this analysis in Mathematica but decided to shift it to R to increase accessibility.

-Exascalar reveals answers to the question "how does the population of "top" super computers evolve?"

-Exascalar combines the efficiency analysis and performance analysis into one easily digested graph.
-It overlays a transverse rectilinear coordinate system of power and "Exascalar."
-Exascalar measures supercomputing leadership as both performance (scale) and efficiency (capability).

-It's worth noting the current  Exascalar is simpler than the original version, which used a kind of circular distance in logarithmic space.
-A conversation with a colleague convinced me that a better approach would be to base Exascalar on the product of Efficiency*Performance.

 You can more read about the history of Exascalar [here](https://communities.intel.com/community/itpeernetwork/datastack/blog/2011/10/20/rethinking-supercomputer-performance-and-efficiency-for-exascale), [here](http://www.datacenterknowledge.com/archives/2013/01/28/the-taxonomy-of-exascalar/),